aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/README.md

 1. Click on **Confirm**.

 1. Under **HLS group destination A**:
-	1. Enter the URL of the first MediaPackage ingest endpoint you created in the **URL** textbox.
+	1. In the **URL** textbox, enter the primary input URL of the MediaPackage channel you created previously.
 	1. Expand the **Credentials (optional)** settings.
-For **Username**, paste the username that goes with the Mediapackage endpoint you provided.
+For **Username**, paste the username that goes with the Mediapackage input URL you provided.
 	1. Under **Password**, select **Create parameter**.
 	1. For **Name**, enter `MediaPackage_HLS_Push_1`.
-	1. For **Password**, enter the corresponding password of the username for the Mediapackage endpoint you provided.
+	1. For **Password**, enter the corresponding password of the username for the Mediapackage input URL you provided.
 	1. Click on **Create Parameter**.

 	![alt](HLSDestinations.png)

 1. Under **HLS group destination B**:
-	1. Enter the URL of the second MediaPackage ingest endpoint you created in the **URL** textbox.
+	1. In the **URL** textbox, enter the secondary input URL of the MediaPackage channel you created previously.
 	1. Expand the **Credentials (optional)** settings.
-For **Username**, paste the username that goes with the Mediapackage endpoint you provided.
+For **Username**, paste the username that goes with the Mediapackage input URL you provided.
 	1. Under **Password**, select **Create parameter**.
 	1. For **Name**, enter `MediaPackage_HLS_Push_2`.
-	1. For **Password**, enter the corresponding password of the username for the Mediapackage endpoint you provided.
+	1. For **Password**, enter the corresponding password of the username for the Mediapackage input URL you provided.
 	1. Click on **Create Parameter**.

 1. Under **HLS Settings**, enter `HLS Stream` for **Name**.